maycon-queiroz/ignite-challenge-swagger/readme.md

 ### 📌 Should not be able to a non admin user get list of all users

-For this test, the `execute` method of ListAllUsersUseCase must not allow an user who is not a `admin` acess the created users.
+For this test, the `execute` method of ListAllUsersUseCase must not allow an user who is not a `admin` access the created users.

 If the user is not an `admin`, return a message error:
 ```tsx